Killing of Stephon Clark: Protests

-There were numerous public protests in Sacramento after the killing.
-On March 22, 2018, Black Lives Matter led a march that shut down Interstate 5 and prevented NBA fans from entering a Sacramento Kings game, resulting in a delay of the game.
+Numerous public protests were held in Sacramento after the killing.
+On March 22, 2018, Black Lives Matter led a march that shut down Interstate 5 and prevented NBA fans from entering a Sacramento Kings game, resulting in its delay.
 One week after the shooting, the Sacramento Kings and Boston Celtics NBA teams wore shirts with Clark's name and the words "Accountability" and "We are One" during warm-ups and the national anthem.
 On March 31, after an autopsy by Omalu had concluded that Clark was shot eight times, mostly in the back, hundreds of protesters gathered in downtown Sacramento.
-The peaceful protest was led by retired NBA player Matt Barnes, who announced that he is starting a scholarship fund for Clark's sons.
+The peaceful protest was led by retired NBA player Matt Barnes, who announced that he was starting a scholarship fund for Clark's sons.
+Black Lives Matter also organized weekly protests in front of the Sacramento County district attorney's office.
+A chain-link fence was erected around the office in March 2018 after protestors blocked the front doors; the fence was still in place as of March 2019, when protests had occurred there for 49 weeks in a row.

-Local activist Wanda Cleveland was struck by a Sacramento County Sheriff's Department vehicle at a rally.
+Local activist Wanda Cleveland was struck by a Sacramento County Sheriff's Department vehicle at a rally in April.
 Video of the incident shows that a number of protesters converged on official vehicles and were ordered over loudspeakers to step away.
 One sheriff's vehicle hit Cleveland and knocked her down while she was standing in front of the car.
 According to Cleveland the vehicle was accelerating and "never even stopped" when it hit her.
 She was hospitalized with bruises on her head and arm and released the next morning.
 Members of the progressive advocacy group National Lawyers Guild who were present during the protest said the vehicle "accelerated very fast" as it hit Cleveland and then "sped off".
 According to the sheriff's department, "A collision occurred while the patrol vehicle was traveling at slow speeds."
-The California Highway Patrol is investigating the matter.
+The California Highway Patrol investigated the matter.

-At a press conference, Sacramento County Sheriff Scott Jones blamed "paid professional protesters" and "professional instigators that infiltrate the protests for their own purposes" for the incident.
+At a press conference, Sacramento county sheriff Scott Jones blamed "paid professional protesters" and "professional instigators that infiltrate the protests for their own purposes" for the incident.
 Protest organizers denied the allegation and were outraged by his comments.
 Sociology and political science professor David Meyer said Jones's allegation was not realistic.
 PolitiFact concluded that Jones did not provide evidence to his claim, and rated his claim as false.

 In March 2019, the district attorney decided not to pursue charges for Clark's death, which led to protests.
 84 people, including journalists, were arrested.
 About 100 protesters marched through east Sacramento.
 One protester said they went through the area populated by Sacramento's elite because it was "a neighborhood that would likely never experience such a tragic and violent loss of one of its residents, so we are bringing the discomfort and pain of our trauma to their doorstep".